arav06/qilo/README.md

 # Qilo SSH

-## Control multiple SSH servers at once
+## Control multiple Linux/Windows servers at once

 ### How to use
 * Download the github repository